dan-k-k/Poker-GTO-Bot/README.md

 You have two options: pull the pre-built image from Docker Hub (easiest) or build it yourself from the source code.

 #### Option A: Pull from Docker Hub (Recommended)
-This downloads the ready-to-run application, just like downloading an app from an app store.
+This downloads the ready-to-run application.

 ```bash
 docker pull kingdaniel9/poker-bot:latest